Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 Do you know if the president knew about it?

 That I don't know.
 I've never spoken to the president about it, but I've spoken to Don.
 I know Don didn't know.
 And no one tried to clear it with him beforehand.
-And that's the kind of naivete and the bad things that were going on at times in the campaign.
+And that's the kind of naiveté and the bad things that were going on at times in the campaign.
 And I didn't know that in real time, I only knew it well after the fact.

 But, you know, the fact is that that's how disorganized they were — and that's why I find the whole idea of collusion to be a little bit far-fetched.
 But that's what Bob Mueller is investigating.
 And I trust that he'll conclude soon and give everybody a good view into exactly what was going on so that we can all make some decisions about how the country moves forward.

 Here's what I keep wrestling with, with the collusion question.
 You say it's far-fetched.
-However, you and I are sitting here speaking just a few days after the arrest of Roger Stone, the 6th of the president's advisers to be charged in the Russia investigation.
+However, you and I are sitting here speaking just a few days after the arrest of Roger Stone, the sixth of the president's advisers to be charged in the Russia investigation.
 If there was nothing to cover up, why does everybody keep lying to the FBI and other investigators?

 In my experience as U.S. attorney for seven years in New Jersey, dumb people and bad people lie all the time — all the time even when they don't have to — and I think when you look at this group of folks, this is not a group of of stellar folks with great integrity, I mean, and so I'm not surprised at their lying.
 I don't think you can draw the conclusion that, well, if they're lying they must be lying about something.
 At some point you have to come forward with evidence.